IUDataStructuresCourse/average-rainfall/README.md

    6. Use git to add, commit, and push the Rainfall directory and its contents to your repository.
 Verify on github.com that the push was successfull.

-3. Implement a Java program that consumes a space-separated sequence of numbers representing daily rainfall amounts as entered by a user.
+3. Change the `main` method to consume a space-separated sequence of numbers representing daily rainfall amounts as entered by the user.
 Use [java.util.Scanner](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) to obtain the user input.
 The sequence may contain the number -999